Zahir-Kifli/NAO_THROWING_AND_PICKING_UP/README.md

         mask = cv2.inRange(hsv, lower_green, upper_green)
 ```

-After we get the pixels, the contours are identified and filtered to get a better result of the target.
+After we get the pixels, the contours are identified, counted and filtered to get a better result of the target.
 Furthermore, when the largest contour that is found the area,centerpoint and distance is calculated.
+This also applies to the other small contours.

 **Where distance is the distance between NAO and the target**